Charles Alexander (defensive tackle): LSU Tigers

 Alexander played in 13 games for the 2008 LSU team, including eight as a starter.
 He recorded 24 tackles, including one sack.
 Alexander noted that he considered himself fortunate to have returned from the injury: "In a way [the injury] made me better mentally knowing that everything is not given to you on a silver platter.
 Being able to go out there and practice with my teammates is a blessing.
 Not too many people come back positive from an ACL [injury]."
-In an interview with The Daily Reveille, Alexander noted the strength of LSU's defensive line in recent years and suggested that, iff Penn State is Linebacker U. and USC is Halfback U., then LSU should be known as "Defensive Line U": "This is officially now Defensive Line University.
+In an interview with The Daily Reveille, Alexander noted the strength of LSU's defensive line in recent years and suggested that if Penn State is Linebacker U. and USC is Halfback U., then LSU should be known as "Defensive Line U": "This is officially now Defensive Line University.
 We have a stockpile of guys who can play good football here, and it's becoming a tradition."

 In January 2009, Alexander applied to the NCAA for a sixth year of eligibility.
 After reviewing Alexander's documentation and considering the time he lost due to injuries, the NCAA granted him an additional year of eligibility.
 On learning of the NCAA's decision, LSU head coach Les Miles issued a press release stating, "We are very happy that the NCAA ruled in favor of Charles.
 He deserved to get the chance to play another season at the collegiate level.
 He will be a big part of our defense next year so we're glad to get him back."
 A feature story in The Advocate, the daily newspaper in Baton Rouge, Louisiana, noted: "The dream, ideal, feel-good scenario is for LSU defensive tackle Charles Alexander to finally have this one great season that makes good on the struggles of his five previous and injury-plagued years."

 In August 2009, The Times-Picayune of New Orleans, Louisiana published a feature story on Alexander.
 The story emphasized Alexander's run of bad luck:LSU defensive tackle Charles Alexander is hoping the sixth time is the charm.
 Burly and soft-spoken, Alexander opened his sixth fall practice at LSU on Thursday hoping the balance of breaks swings toward lucky after five years of bad ones.
 Injuries and surgery have slowed his progress just when he starts to get a head of steam."